delpikye-v/react-perfect-scrollbar/README.md

 + It is wrap the <b>[perfect-scrollbar](https://github.com/mdbootstrap/perfect-scrollbar)</b> for the element.

-+ Auto update scrollbar, you don't have to do anything.
++ Auto update scrollbar (resize, change data), you don't have to do anything.

 + Support for scroll-y for only the body of the table.
-(Hold header)
+(Keep header)

 ---